python-dugong/python-dugong/README.rst

 ==========================
- The Python httpio Module
+ The Python Dugong Module
 ==========================

-This module provides an alternative to the standard library's *http.client* module.
-In contrast to *http.client*, *httpio*:
+This module provides an API for communicating with HTTP 1.1 servers, especially for implementing REST clients.
+It is an alternative to the standard library's *http.client* (formerly *httplib*) module.
+In contrast to *http.client*, the *dugong* module:

 * allows you to send multiple requests right after each other without having to read the responses first.